 Imports: In 2019 the top importers of Large Sized Cars were United States ($38.1B), Canada ($8.73B), China ($4.73B), United Arab Emirates ($4.29B), and Germany ($3.32B).

-Tariffs: In 2018 the average tariff for Large Sized Cars was 24.1%, been the 287 lowest tariff using the HS6 product classification.
+Tariffs: In 2018 the average tariff for Large Sized Cars was 24.1%, making it the 287th lowest tariff using the HS6 product classification.

 The countries with the highest import tariffs for Large Sized Cars are Maldives (167%), India (106%), Pakistan (100%), Iran (90%), and Nepal (80%).
 The countries with the lowest tariffs are Mauritius (0%), Hong Kong (0%), Japan (0%), Laos (0%), and Singapore (0%).